-be parts of the disciplinary process that do not seem fair.
+As you gather your facts, keep careful notes of everything!
+The timeline of events nary process that do not seem fair.
 You may even not agree with the school about what happened.
 This guide offers you suggestions on how to handle all of these situations.